elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-adaptive-radiation-and-how-does-it-contribute-to-biodiversity.md

 url: /learn/biology/questions/what-is-adaptive-radiation-and-how-does-it-contribute-to-biodiversity
 score: -1.0
 related_article1:
-    id: 167743
+    id: 167765
-    title: What is adaptation and why is it important in the process of evolution?
+    title: >-
+        What was the Darwinian Revolution and what were its key ideas and evidence?
     subject: Biology
-    url: /learn/biology/questions/what-is-adaptation-and-why-is-it-important-in-the-process-of-evolution
+    url: /learn/biology/questions/what-was-the-darwinian-revolution-and-what-were-its-key-ideas-and-evidence
 related_article2:
-    id: 167748
+    id: 167766
-    title: What are the mechanisms of speciation and can you provide examples?
+    title: >-
+        What types of scientific evidence support the theory of evolution and how are they integrated into the theory?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-mechanisms-of-speciation-and-can-you-provide-examples
+    url: /learn/biology/questions/what-types-of-scientific-evidence-support-the-theory-of-evolution-and-how-are-they-integrated-into-the-theory
 related_article3:
-    id: 167754
+    id: 167751
-    title: What is the endosymbiotic theory and what evidence supports it?
+    title: >-
+        Define macroevolution and provide examples of patterns and processes involved.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-endosymbiotic-theory-and-what-evidence-supports-it
+    url: /learn/biology/questions/define-macroevolution-and-provide-examples-of-patterns-and-processes-involved
 related_article4:
-    id: 167742
+    id: 167748
-    title: How does natural selection operate as a mechanism of evolution?
+    title: >-
+        What are the mechanisms of speciation and can you provide examples?
     subject: Biology
-    url: /learn/biology/questions/how-does-natural-selection-operate-as-a-mechanism-of-evolution
-related_article5:
-    id: 167765
-    title: What was the Darwinian Revolution and what were its key ideas and evidence?
-    subject: Biology
-    url: /learn/biology/questions/what-was-the-darwinian-revolution-and-what-were-its-key-ideas-and-evidence
+    url: /learn/biology/questions/what-are-the-mechanisms-of-speciation-and-can-you-provide-examples
 ---

 &nbsp;